bos/stanford-cs240h/notes/l1/basics1.md

     * Unlike `let`, a `where` clause scopes over multiple guarded definitions

+    * This is convenient for binding variables to use in guards

 # Tip: variable names

 * Inner functions (e.g., `loop`) often have arguments related to outer function
-    * Compiler will warn if you re-use symbol name & shadow binding
+    * It is legal to shadow bindings and re-use variable names, but the compiler will warn you
-    * Typical practice is to add `'` ("prime") to inner-function's symbol
+    * Typical practice is to add `'` (prime) to the inner-function's argument
-    * Haskell accepts the `'` character in symbols, except as first character
+    * Haskell accepts the `'` character in variables, except as first character
 * Personally, I find this practice a bit error-prone
-    * While learning Haskell, I repeatedly made the error of omitting prime, e.g.:
+    * While learning Haskell, I repeatedly made the error of dropping primes, e.g.:

     ~~~ {.haskell}
     factorial n = loop 1 n